Oregon vs. Washington NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Oregon has combined with its opponents to score more than 51 points in seven of eight games this season.

-- Washington's games have gone over 51 points in three of seven chances this season.
+- Oregon's games this season have gone over 48.5 points seven of eight times.

-- Saturday's total is 7.9 points lower than the two team's combined 58.9 points per game average.
+- The combined points per game average of the two teams, 58.9, is 10.4 points above Saturday's over/under.

-- These two squads combine to surrender 42.2 points per game, 8.8 fewer than this contest's over/under.
+- This contest's over/under is 6.3 points above the 42.2 these two squads combine to allow per game this season.

-- Ducks games this season feature an average total of 57.6 points, a number 6.6 points higher than Saturday's over/under.
+- The average total in Ducks games this season is 57.6, 9.1 points more than Saturday's over/under of 48.5.

-- In 2021, games involving the Huskies have averaged a total of 51.1 points, 0.1 more than the set total in this contest.
+- The 48.5-point over/under for this game is 2.6 points below the 51.1 points per game average total in Huskies games this season.

 Oregon Stats and Trends

-- The Ducks have yet to cover the spread this season when favored by 7 points or more in six chances.

-- Oregon has eclipsed the over/under in 50% of its opportunities this year (four times over eight games with a set point total).
+- Oregon's games this year have hit the over in 50% of its opportunities (four times in eight games with a set point total).

-- Oregon is 2-6 against the spread and 7-1 overall this season when the team puts up more than 18.9 points.
+- When Oregon puts up more than 18.9 points, it is 2-6 against the spread and 7-1 overall.

-- The Ducks have eight giveaways this season, while the Huskies have 13 takeaways .
+- This year, the Ducks have eight turnovers, five fewer than the Huskies have takeaways (13).

 - Find the latest spread and moneyline odds for Oregon at SISportsbook.